onohiroaki/ILCAnaTutorial/README.md

 scripts to initialize environment and run anajob and dumpevent

-### cedgo
+### ced2go

 Example to run CED event display

 ### python

-A simple python analysis of DST-merged files
+Example of pythons for LCIO data and ROOT file analysis

 ### runddsim